AtmosphereOS-inc/AtmosphereOS-inc/README.md

 - 👋 Hi, I’m @AtmosphereOS-inc
-- 👀 I’m interested in coding , football
+- 👀 I’m interested in coding with JS
-- 🌱 I’m currently learning javascript and python
+- 🌱 I’m currently learning Python, it is the only thing I have to master for now.
-- 💞️ I’m looking to collaborate on scratch-
+- 💞️ For collabs with me, you need VS Code and Discord.
+My Discord username is atmosphereos_inc
 - 📫 How to reach me - Just send me E-mail on quantastic01@gmail.com
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I like coding